Wear Blue for Your Colon

 National Colorectal Cancer Awareness Month is observed in March

-Colorectal cancer is a cancer that starts in the Colon or Rectum.
+Colorectal cancer is cancer that starts in the Colon or Rectum.
 In 2020 it is estimated there could be around 53,200 deaths in the United States due to this type of cancer.
-The Colorectal Cancer Alliance reports this is the third most commonly diagnosed Cancer in the United States.
-Survival rate has been improving in the last 20 years in part to early detection and improved screening processes.
-The earlier the Cancer is found and diagnosed the better the survival rate.
+The Colorectal Cancer Alliance reports this is the third most commonly diagnosed cancer in the United States.
+The survival rate has been improving in the last 20 years in part to early detection and improved screening processes.
+The earlier the cancer is found and diagnosed the better the survival rate.

 There are (5) stages, these are the most important

 Stage (1) one; survival rate at this time is 90%. – Small polyps may begin to form in the colon, they start off as non-cancerous.
 During a colonoscopy (colon exam) the polyps are detected and may be removed.